dzangolab/generator-dzangolab-iac/generators/do-swarm-workers/templates/do-swarm-workers/README.md

 # DigitalOcean Docker swarm workers

-Provisions resources in DigitalOcean for the Docker swarm.

-Note: This project does NOT provision the Docker workers itself.
-The workers is provisioned separately in ansible-do generator by modifying the inventory "hosts" and using the command make setup.swarm.
+This project provisions nodes in DigitalOcean for a Docker Swarm cluster.
+The Docker Swarm workers are provisioned separately using the ansible-do generator by modifying the inventory file (hosts) and running the command make setup.swarm.

 ## Requirements

-* node >= 16.0.0
+* node >= 20.0.0
 * [pulumi >= 3](https://www.pulumi.com/docs/install/)
 * A DigitalOcean account
 * A DigitalOcean Personal Access Token